Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 #### Get an array of messages

-Use the [receiveMessages][receiverreceivebatch] function which returns a promise that resolves to an array of messages.
+Use the [receiveMessages][receiver_receivemessages] function which returns a promise that resolves to an array of messages.

 ```javascript